Blocking ads removes funding from us!

 (Post picture: © 2020 © 2020 TechnikNews)

-With the OnePlus 8 Pro has finally made a big leap forward compared to its predecessor.
-There is now for the first time Wireless Charging for mobile phone, 5G and finally a more compact design.
-In addition, there are other major improvements that have not really been advertised.
-Smartphones are usually boring these days – the OnePlus 8 Pro but is really worth mentioning.
-How so?
+With the OnePlus 8 Pro, the company has finally made a big leap forward compared to its predecessor.
+For the first time, there is Wireless Charging for mobile phone, 5G and finally a more compact design.
+There are also other major improvements that weren't really advertised.
+Smartphones are usually boring these days - but the OnePlus 8 Pro is really worth mentioning.
+Why?
 So let's take a closer look at the flagship.

 Compact in design, good workmanship